 - Access to a convenient labour force: industrial tenants need labour as part of their activities, therefore the proximity to towns and transport is essential for labour force supply.
-The travelling time and convenience of transport for workers on the property needs to be assessed.
+The travelling time and convenience of transport for workers on the property need to be assessed.
 As a standard for industrial property, it is usual that a convenient industrial property precinct will be within 30 minutes of a town or reliable source of labour.

 - Services and Utilities: Industrial tenants need a variety of utilities such as kerbed bitumen road access, water, power (3 phase), waste disposal, sewer, and gas for a satisfactory function of their business.
 It is important to understand what utilities are available in the region and how necessary they are for industrial tenants in occupation.
 Naturally different businesses will require utilities and services in different ways.
-Your assessment of the precinct is therefore essential.
+Your assessment of the industrial precinct is therefore essential.